Derek Jarman: Films

-Jarman's first films were experimental Super 8mm shorts, a form he never entirely abandoned, and later developed further in his films Imagining October (1984), The Angelic Conversation (1985), The Last of England (1987) and The Garden (1990) as a parallel to his narrative work.
+Jarman's first films were experimental Super 8mm shorts, a form he never entirely abandoned, and later developed further in his films Imagining October (1984), The Angelic Conversation (1985), The Last of England (1987), and The Garden (1990) as a parallel to his narrative work.
 The Garden was entered into the 17th Moscow International Film Festival.
 The Angelic Conversation featured Toby Mott and other members of the Grey Organisation, a radical artist collective.

 Jarman first became known as a stage designer.
 His break in the film industry came as production designer for Ken Russell's The Devils (1971).
 He made his mainstream narrative filmmaking debut with Sebastiane (1976), about the martyrdom of Saint Sebastian.
 This was one of the first British films to feature positive images of gay sexuality; its dialogue was entirely in Latin.

 He followed this with Jubilee (shot 1977, released 1978), in which Queen Elizabeth I of England is seen to be transported forward in time to a desolate and brutal wasteland ruled by her twentieth-century namesake.
 Jubilee has been described as "Britain's only decent punk film", and featured punk groups and figures such as Jayne County of Wayne County & the Electric Chairs, Jordan, Toyah Willcox, Adam and the Ants and The Slits.

 This was followed in 1979 by an adaptation of Shakespeare's The Tempest.

-During the 1980s, Jarman was a leading campaigner against Clause 28, which sought to ban the "promotion" of homosexuality in schools.
+During the 1980s, Jarman was a leading campaigner against Section 28, which sought to ban the "promotion" of homosexuality in schools.
 He also worked to raise awareness of AIDS.
 His artistic practice in the early 1980s reflected these commitments, especially in The Angelic Conversation (1985), a film in which the imagery is accompanied by Judi Dench's voice reciting Shakespeare's sonnets.

 Jarman spent seven years making experimental Super 8mm films and attempting to raise money for Caravaggio (he later claimed to have rewritten the script seventeen times during this period).
 Released in 1986, Caravaggio attracted a comparatively wide audience; it is still, barring the cult hit Jubilee, probably Jarman's most widely known work.
 This is partly due to the involvement, for the first time with a Jarman film, of the British television company Channel 4 in funding and distribution.
 Funded by the British Film Institute and produced by film theorist Colin MacCabe, Caravaggio became Jarman's most famous film to date, and marked the beginning of a new phase in his filmmaking career: from then onwards, all his films would be partly funded by television companies, often receiving their most prominent exhibition in TV screenings.
 Caravaggio also saw Jarman work with actress Tilda Swinton for the first time.
 Overt depictions of homosexual love, narrative ambiguity, and the live representations of Caravaggio's most famous paintings are all prominent features in the film.